shift-up/Web-Dev-Advanced/Unit1/Unit1-Project/README.md

 ### GOALS

-Build a full-stack project that demonstrates your frontend and API building abilities and will serve as a portfolio piece Develop and submit a formal scope that includes mockup for your project to your coach by the end of Unit 1 Present your finished project to a panel of coaches.
-Be able to answer questions about the technical aspects of the project
+* Build a full-stack project that demonstrates your frontend and API building abilities and will serve as a portfolio piece.
+* We recommend that you submit a scope document that includes a mockup for your project to your coach before your start coding the app.
+* You can submit the scope as a written document in a Pull Request, and a coach will get back to you to approve it.

 ### SPECIFICATIONS